 You must seriously consider these network constraints prior to initiating your move.
 Network technology modeling tools can help you evaluate present application performance and identify areas for improvement pre-migration.
 By examining these areas, you can determine and plan application requirements.

 Legacy networks present issues with cloud flexibility and your ability to rapidly scale on-demand.
 Older, router-based enterprise networks are often built via many routers and complex configurations.
 Without the proper assessments, months of time can be spent implementing enterprise-wide network changes, which is impractical in keeping up with business demands during any cloud migration.

 Another challenge is controlling the network paths of applications across users and business requirements, which is very difficult considering legacy routing methods and issues can impede cloud migrations.
 Often the full potential of a cloud migration can only be realized with updated network architecture (potentially with the help of software-defined networking) that will ultimately improve agility, improve network management and lower operational costs.

 Properly Allocate Your Network Resources

 Some organizations do not have the technical experience to create realistic timetables to complete their migration process.
-This is especially true when migrating any legacy applications, such as on-premise email systems, especially individual mailboxes, to Office 365 which can consume a massive amount of networking resources.
-Properly allocating your network resources can help you to migrate data faster and provide some critical predictability so that you can minimize any downtime.
+This is especially true when migrating any legacy applications, such as on-premise email systems, and especially individual mailboxes, to Office 365, which can consume a massive amount of networking resources.
+Properly allocating your network resources an you help migrate data faster and provide some critical predictability so you can minimize any downtime.